Mo Democratic Senator pushes for state to divest of Russian investments

 Chappelle-Nadal’s proposal would prohibit state and local government agencies from contracting with or investing in individuals, partnerships, corporations, or other organizations doing business with Russia or its occupied territories.

-Republican Secretary of State Eric Schmitt ran for office last year partly based on a platform to prohibit the state from investing in countries designated as “state sponsors of terrorism” by the United States.
+Republican State Treasurer Eric Schmitt ran for office last year partly based on a platform to prohibit the state from investing in countries designated as “state sponsors of terrorism” by the United States.

 Chappelle said “Missouri taxpayers should not be forced to send their hard-earned dollars to a country that undermines and attacks America”.